-Social Skills for Teenagers with Aspergers and Autism:
+Social Skills for Teenagers with Aspergers, Autism, and Intellectual Disabilities:

 do RELATIONSHIPS matter?

 YES they Matter!

 Many adolescents and young adults with autism and other disabilities now have an improved quality of life as a direct result of the professional videos and fun lessons developed by Social Signals.